Skip to main content

 Where to go

-Grinzing (19th district) is the most accessible and most tourist-aware of the Heuriger villages.
-Take the D tram to Nussdorf and then bus 38A to Grinzing.
-The village main street has a concentration of Heurigen open on most weekends from spring to autumn.
-Heuriger Mayer am Pfarrplatz in Nussdorf is the best-known name — it claims Beethoven as a former resident — and is reliably open, large, and more restaurant-like than a traditional Heuriger.
+Grinzing (19th district) is the most accessible and most visitor-aware of the Heuriger villages.
+Take tram D to Nussdorf and then bus 38A to the Grinzing terminus.
+The village main street and the lanes behind it have a concentration of Heurigen open on most weekends from spring through autumn.
+Heuriger Mayer am Pfarrplatz in nearby Nussdorf is the best-known establishment — it claims Ludwig van Beethoven as a former resident (he lived in a house on the site for a period) — and is reliably open, large, well-staffed, and more restaurant-like in its operation than a traditional family Heuriger.
+For a first visit, this reliability is a virtue even if the atmosphere is somewhat managed.

-Neustift am Walde (18th district) has a smaller concentration of Heurigen with a more local atmosphere than Grinzing.
-Heuriger Reinprecht and Heuriger Schilling are both long-established family operations with good Gemischter Satz.
+Neustift am Walde (18th district) has a smaller concentration of Heurigen with a more local atmosphere than Grinzing — fewer coach parties, more neighbourhood regulars.
+Heuriger Reinprecht and Heuriger Schilling are both long-established family operations with good Gemischter Satz from their own vineyards.
+The walk from the Neustift stop on the 35A bus through the village to the Heuriger lanes passes through genuine vineyard territory within the city limits.

 Guided wine tours

-A small-group wine tasting tour with a Heuriger visit is the most reliable way to guarantee access to an open Heuriger, with English-speaking context on the wines.
-Individual Heurigen post their opening hours on their websites, but the “closed for three weeks” situation catches visitors off-guard; a guided tour handles the logistics.
+A small-group wine tasting tour with a Heuriger visit is the most reliable way to guarantee access to an open Heuriger, with an English-speaking guide who explains the history and culture of the institution alongside the wine itself.
+Individual Heurigen post their opening hours on their websites, but the “closed for three weeks without notice” situation catches visitors off-guard with depressing regularity; a guided tour handles the logistics entirely and removes the risk of arriving at a locked gate.

-A half-day countryside wine tour with meal goes further afield to the Vienna wine region and pairs the tasting with traditional food — good for a more structured introduction.
+A half-day countryside wine tour with meal goes further afield to the broader Vienna wine region and pairs the tasting with traditional food — a more structured introduction for those who want the meal as well as the wine.

 When the Heuriger are open

-This is the most important practical note: a traditional Heuriger is open when it chooses to be.
-The legal framework allows a producer to sell wine only during certain periods.
-Many small operations open for 2–3 weeks at a time, close for a month, and reopen.
-The larger, more tourist-aware establishments (Mayer, Reinprecht) maintain a more regular schedule.
+This is the most practically important thing to know before visiting: a traditional Heuriger is open when it chooses to be.
+The legal framework allows a producer to sell wine only during certain periods of the year, typically three to four months in total.
+Many small operations open for 2–3 weeks, close for a month, reopen for harvest, close again.
+The schedule is set by the producer and there is no obligation to maintain a regular pattern.

 Top experiences